gurongzhang/DAT505-GitHub/README.md

 ### My feelings for this DAT505 course are:
   * I spent a lot of time doing these exercises and got abundant intersting knowledges about how to be creative with the coding, threejs is a difficult and fun thing with countless possibilities.
   * I really appreciate all the idea and technical supports that Stavros provided to me.
-Meanwhile, I deeply know that, this course introduced just a tiny part of the threejs.
-I am really grateful to experience this intriguing workshop and even if some tasks are difficult and took away a lot of my sleeping time, I still feel enjoyable.
+Meanwhile, I deeply know that this course introduced just a tiny part of the threejs.
+I am really grateful to experience this intriguing workshop and even if some tasks were difficult and took away a lot of my sleeping time, I still feel enjoyable.
   * I tried my best to put all my understanding of those examples in the README files.
 I did them not only for the grades but also for the furthur study in coding area and the efforts I put in this three-weeks workshop.
   * Right now is 4/12/19 11:09A.M. in China and I finally finished all the first 3 weeks work.
-Feeling like crying and already start missing these bitter-sweet experiences.
+Feeling like crying and already started missing these bitter-sweet experiences.
 At the end, I want to thank myself for always keeping trying.
   * Such a magic workshop!